jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-Live-Service-Clause.md

 ​    3.2.2.1 JD Cloud provides 7×24 after-sales fault service and effective contact information for paying users as well as ensures that they can contact the fault handling personnel.
 The fault contacts will provide timely feedback after the fault has been identified.

-​    3.2.3 JD Cloud is responsible only for the operation maintenance at the bottom part of operating system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of the live video service.
+​    3.2.3 JD Cloud is responsible only for the operation maintenance at the bottom part of operating system and of the software provided by JD Cloud, that is, the related technical architecture and operating system of the Live Video service.
 You will be responsible for the upper part of the operating system (such as the applications you install on your system).
 Besides, if you upgrade your operating system yourself, it may cause adverse effects such as downtime.
 Please consider the risks and operation with caution.

 ​    3.2.4 JD Cloud will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud.